• Skip to primary navigation

 Instructions

-• Heat fat in a pan over low heat and sprinkle in flour.
+• Melt butter (or rendered beef drippings) in a pan over medium low heat and sprinkle in flour.
 Cook for approximately 4 minutes, or until flour begins to turn golden brown.
 Stir continually to prevent burning.

 • Starting with a few splashes at a time, slowly add beef juices to the pan, whisking to incorporate before more juice is added.
 Lumps will form in the gravy if too much liquid is added at once.

-• Simmer gravy for 2 minutes, or until it reaches your desired consistency.
+• Simmer gravy for 2 minutes over medium heat, or until it reaches your desired consistency.
 It will thicken as it simmers.

 Notes